facebook/react/docs/_posts/2016-09-21-this-week-in-react-1.md

 **Eric:** Are you working on anything new or exciting that you can talk about?

 **Ken:** Well, I suppose the next thing I build I want to be the sort of thing that people can use at work every day.
 I just have to think of what.
 Expect to see some really cool updates to the Formidable Victory project, where we are adding a tighter hyperterm integration to our victory-cli lib, and a new Victory UIExplorer app we are going to launch.
 I might look into making an electron or web based version of webpack dashboard, for better windows compat and because people generally want it.

-If you want to learn more about what Ken is working he will be speaking at [Seattle ReactJS on September 28, 2016](https://www.meetup.com/seattle-react-js/events/233723976/) and at [React London Meetup on March 18, 2017](https://meetup.react.london/).
+To learn more about what Ken is working see him speak at [Seattle ReactJS on September 28, 2016](https://www.meetup.com/seattle-react-js/events/233723976/) or [React London Meetup on March 18, 2017](https://meetup.react.london/).

 _Want us to interview someone from the React community?
 Contact [community@reactjs.org](mailto:community@reactjs.org?subject=Interview%20Request)_